 One of the most popular sites from Nong Khiaw is the Pha Tok Caves.
-This set of 2 caves is located about 2-3 kilometers outside of town on the Ou River across from the boar landing.
+This set of 2 caves is located about 2-3 kilometers outside of town on the Ou River across from the boat landing.
 After paying a small entrance fee of about 10.000 kip, you can take a scenic path to the caves set up high in a limestone cliff.
 Looking out from the cave, you can get a great view.

 The caves themselves are also interesting; during the Second Indochina War, soldiers and villagers hid out here.
 There may be guides offering to show you the second of the two caves, but you can easily explore both by yourself by following the path.

 Since the caves are not that big and the historical information would be fairly minimal it’s just not worth the money.
-You are better of spending that money to eat and dine at some local restaurant.
+You are better off spending that money to eat and dine at some local restaurant.
 So the caves are not that large and you’ll not get lost.

 If you are looking for a place to hone your caving skills this is not the place.
 You can enjoy the cave atmosphere and maybe a headtorch can be handy in a couple of corners, but overall it’s very amateur friendly.

 I just walked there during the day.
-I didn’t take any water or anything, although I didn’t really need it, it can be more pleasant to have a little food and something to drink with you especially on hot days in march-may.
+I didn’t take any water or anything, although I didn’t really need it, it can be more pleasant to have a little food and something to drink with you, especially on hot days in March-May.
 The walk is on a straightforward mostly paved road, but you’ll get a nice glimpse of the typical Laotian countryside and hills overgrown with some vegetation.